VidYen/vidhash/vidyen-vidhash/README.md

 =What are the fees involved?=

-To use the miner is free to use upfront, but there are developer fees that happen automatically with the mining the range of 10% along with any transaction fees with Monero Ocean itself and the XMR blockchain.
+The plugin and miner are free to use, but miner fees in the range of 10% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.

 =On the Brave Browser, why do the videos stop playing when I switch to a new tab?=